 But I am also a man in recovery.

 As a professional, I am responsible for my art.
 I am responsible for the results of my art.
 It is my job and my career and my livelihood.
+On top of that, I am responsible to learn valuable lessons in marketing whether it’s through seeking knowledge or learning the hard way.

 I approach my job with the full understanding that the work that I do has weight.
 We are not selling online saas products or yoga pants or kitchen appliances.